 9. phData's Blog

-While a Sigma-specific course is currently in the works; it is important to cover the basics of data best practices.
-Some courses that would be helpful for Sigma users are Data Fluency, learning about how to read, interpret, communicate, and analyze data, and SQL on Snowflake.
+Some additional courses that would be helpful for Sigma users are Data Fluency, learning how to read, interpret, communicate, and analyze data, and SQL on Snowflake.
 Since Sigma is optimized for Snowflake, it is important to know how to best leverage Snowflake as well.

 Sigma is a new and exciting resource that can unlock your organization’s data potential.
 This list covers easy resources to access to learn how to implement Sigma for your team.
 If you have any additional questions, please reach out to our team of Sigma experts: